eydonmlau/LoRaWAN_AT-Module/README.md

-# LoRaWAN_AT-Module
+# LoRaWAN AT Module
 **This Project is developing and not completed yet**

-LoRaWAN AT Module is [LoRaWAN](http://lora-alliance.org) compatible device, which supports flexible LoRaWAN communication. <br/>
+LoRaWAN AT Module is LoRaWAN compatible device, which supports flexible LoRaWAN communication. <br/>
-This document is intended to describe a command interface implementation of LoRaWAN Class A/C protocol(Class B not supported yet). <br/>
+LoRaWAN protocol is available from LoRa Aliance, it is recommended to review [LoRaWAN]((http://lora-alliance.org)) specification before using LoRaWAN AT Module.

-LoRaWAN protocol is available from LoRa Aliance, it is recommended to review LoRaWAN specification before using LoRaWAN modem.
+## OverView

 **Finish Command:**  *Not Tested yet*<br/>
 AT<br/>